 How do I plan my route?

-My approach to planning a route for my bicycle tours is fairly lax.
+My approach to planning a route for my bicycle tours is pretty lax.
 You would never see me spending hours designing every tiny detail of my trip and creating an exhaustive itinerary.
-I usually pick a couple of highlights, look up the best bicycle routes in the area, and then try to connect the dots, leaving some space for spontaneous detours when someone I meet tells me about The Most Stunning Place.
+I usually pick a few highlights, look up the best bicycle routes in the area, and then try to connect the dots, leaving some space for spontaneous detours when someone I meet tells me about The Most Stunning Place.

-Depending on my fitness at a given moment, I decide what mileage I can do per day.
-I would typically plan 5-6 days of cycling a week and 1 or 2 rest days for simply enjoying a place, recovering, and other activities.
-On top of that, I leave some buffer for unexpected events.
+Depending on my fitness at a given moment, I decide what mileage I can do daily.
+I typically plan 5-6 days of cycling a week and 1 or 2 rest days for simply enjoying a place, recovering, and other activities.
+I also leave some buffer for unexpected events.

 Here are the criteria you need to consider when choosing the right app for navigating your bike tour: